 The controversy over Secretariat’s time goes back to the 1973 race day.

-The electronic timer at the Preakness recorded a winning time of 1:55 (one minute, 55 seconds).
+The electronic timer at the Preakness recorded a winning time of 1:55.
 However, two independent clockers from the Daily Racing Form individually timed the race at 1:53 2/5.

-Officials at the Pimlico Race Course in Baltimore, where the race is held, admitted that there were "extenuating circumstances" with the electronic timer's recording and changed Secretariat's official time to 1:54 2/5.
+Officials at the Pimlico Race Course, where the race is held, admitted that there were “extenuating circumstances” with the electronic timer’s recording, and changed Secretariat’s official time to 1:54 2/5.

-If Secretariat had indeed run the 1 3/16-mile (9.5-furlong) race in 1:53 2/5, as the Daily Racing Form timed it, it would have meant a record at the time, and one that has been matched but not beaten since.
+If Secretariat had indeed ran the race in 1:53 2/5, as the Daily Racing Form timed it, it would have meant a record at the time, and one that has been matched, but not beaten since.